 Correct, Don't Criticize

-“For the Lord disciplines the one He loves, just as a father, the son he delights in.” – Proverbs 3:12
+“for the Lord disciplines the one he loves, just as a father disciplines the son in whom he delights.” – Proverbs 3:12

 When I first started working towards becoming a head coach, people wondered if I could do it.
 I wasn’t the type to yell at people.
 I wasn’t the type to get in people’s faces.
 They didn’t know if I could control the players.
 How would they respond to my coaching style?
 How would I handle being in charge of an entire team?

 My style has always been one that relies on motivation, encouragement and teaching.
 I always want to help people get better.
 That’s the idea behind correction.
 It’s not about tearing people down.
 It’s about helping them improve.
 You have to let them know when they’ve done something wrong, but the goal is helping them became a better player and a better person.

 There are certain things that are going to be done a certain way and they’re not negotiable.
 The punishment is already set and everyone knows it.
 But then if a rule is a broken and you have to correct, it’s best to avoid sharp criticisms but instead to discipline with love.
 That approach gives the person the best opportunity to change their behavior.